svens/cafe/cafe.md

 Roles define how agents should interact within specific contexts through system prompts.

 **Role Structure:**
-- Stored in repository root: `.agents/roles/ROLE_NAME.md`
+- Stored in project root: `.agents/roles/ROLE_NAME.md`
+- Roles are centralized because they define project-wide agent behavior and context
 - Each role is a markdown file containing the agent prompt
 - Optional YAML frontmatter for role configuration (temperature, model preferences, etc.)
 - Roles can extend base roles using `extends: base_role_name` in frontmatter